Welcome to the

 I provide the legal knowledge of an appellate attorney along with experienced divorce and family law advice.
 I prepare each case for trial so as to obtain the client's best negotiation position; court statistics reveal that about 98% of all divorce and family law cases are resolved by negotiation at or before trial.

 I represent clients throughout the state who seek to obtain child or adult Social Security Disability benefits (SSDI and SSI).

 As a social security disability appeals attorney I do not earn a legal fee unless you are awarded benefits--my legal fee is paid out of your back benefits at an amount fixed by law.
 Do not be discouraged by an initial denial.
 Most applicants face social security appeals before they are ultimately awarded Social Security Disability benefits!

 News and Information

-- Creer v.
-Creer: MA Appeals Court to answer whether an agreement to share college costs at the time of divorce is binding on the parents at college graduation without the need to pursue legal action for non-contribution in the interim.
-Did the trial court err by dismissing action under the child support enforcement statute, thereby forcing recovery under the court's general equity power -- where the parent recovered nothing?
+Oral argument held in the MA Appeals Court; awaiting appellate decision as to answer whether a divorce agreement to share college costs is binding on the parents after college graduation without the need to pursue legal action for non-contribution in the interim.